Online PD series

 Module 5.
 Objectives, benchmarks and sampling oh my.
 Here we explore the nature of objectives and benchmarks, including: the necessity of including only one skill per objective; linking what an individual ought to do in the objective to relevant scales of measurement; spelling out benchmarks in terms of both target values and variability; using different statistics for benchmarks; understanding what constitutes attaining a benchmark; planning a sampling protocol to attain a benchmark by its associated date.

-For questions about this online series, contact Dr. Marc Hauser at:
+For questions about this online series, including group discounts, contact Dr. Marc Hauser at: